March 30th-April 1st 2020 | April 2nd-3rd 2020 | April 6th-8th 2020 | April 9th-10th 2020

-Palm oil is a form of edible vegetable oil obtained from the fruit of the African oil palm tree, and is the most widely produced edible oil.
-Palm oil is found in roughly 50% of packaged goods sold in US or European grocery stores.
-Palm oil and its derivatives are used in a remarkable array of products, such as soaps, hair products, cosmetics, ice cream, cookies, crackers, chocolate products, cereals, breakfast bars, cake mixes, doughnuts, potato chips, instant noodles, frozen sweets and meals, baby formula, margarine, and dry and canned soups.
+Palm oil is in just about every type of consumer product and is the most widely produced edible oil.
+You can find palm oil in 50% of all packaged goods sold in the U.S. and European grocery stores.
+Palm oil and its derivatives are used in a remarkable array of products, such as soaps, hair products, lipstick, ice cream, cookies, crackers, chocolate products, cereals, breakfast bars, cake mixes, doughnuts, potato chips, instant noodles, frozen sweets and meals, baby formula, margarine, canned soups and much more.

 The rainforests of Borneo and Sumatra are the last stand for one of humankind’s closest relatives, the orangutan.
 Orangutans face an extreme risk of extinction within our lifetime.
 Between 2004-08, the Sumatran orangutan population fell by 14% to 6,600, largely due to loss of habitat for palm oil expansion.
 The Sumatran tiger, Sumatran rhinoceros, Asian Elephant, Sun Bear, gibbons and other wildlife are also urgently threatened by palm oil expansion.